 Leesie is a Mormon girl, through and through, anxiously awaiting her acceptance into Brigham Young University, and willing to put up with the heckling of her fellow high school students for refusing to participate in drinking or sex.

 As two outcasts, Michael and Leesie strike up a tentative friendship that quickly deepens into love, but Michael wants to have the kind of physical relationship he’s had in the past, and Leesie is dead set against it because of her religious beliefs.
 Their relationship struggles along as they try and find a way to reconcile their very different views while falling pretty hard in love.

-The book is written mostly in first person from Michael’s point of view (with each chapter prefaced with a dive log opener (something I found a little gimmicky and not totally necessary)).
+Taken By Storm is written mostly in first person from Michael’s point of view (with each chapter prefaced with a dive log opener (something I found a little gimmicky and not totally necessary)).
 The rest of the book is instant messages between Michael and Leesie and Leesie and another friend, as well as a number of poems written by Leesie.
 Poems that, shockingly, didn’t make me want to claw my eyes out.
 Hallelujah!

 I thought the parts of the book dealing with Leesie’s religious views were very straight-forward and not at all preachy.
 I can’t think of the last book I read where religion was a major relationship factor, and I thought this book did an excellent job of fairly presenting both of their feelings on the matter and what various decisions would mean for either of them.
 I found myself deeply sympathetic to both of them.